Estimate the Right Condom Size For You with a Toilet Paper Roll —

 Step 4: Evaluate the Length

-Next, check if the toilet paper roll adequately covers the entire length of your penis.
-Ideally, the roll should encompass it without significant overhang.
-If your penis extends well beyond the roll, it suggests that a longer condom will be required to ensure proper coverage and protection.
-A standard condom length is typically around 7.5 inches (19 cm), but various larger sizes are readily available to accommodate different lengths.
+Now, determine whether the toilet paper roll is long enough to cover your entire penis.
+Ideally, the roll should wrap around it with no overhang.
+If your penis extends far beyond the roll, a longer condom is likely needed for coverage and protection.
+An average condom length is 7.5 inches (19 cm), although bigger condoms come in a multitude of lengths.

 Step 5: Assess the Girth